-Category/ Commitment/Target Year-on-Year trac king Sub-category 2020 2021 2022 Environmental Digitalisation - Automate all possible processes 90% of processes are automated by end of 2023.
-Utilised MS365 Using Microsoft Share Point MS Power Automate E-claim MS TEAM SHIFT Online onboarding (NEO) Continue updating and improvement on those implemented in 2019 - 2021.
-Recycling - Waste Upkeep of bins.
+Category/ Commitment/Target Year-on-Year tracking Sub-category 2020 2021 2022 Environmental Digitalisation - Automate all 90% of processes are automated by end of 2023.
+Utilised MS365 E-claim Continue updating and improvement on those possible processes Using Microsoft Share Point MS TEAM SHIFT implemented in 2019 - 2021.
+MS Power Automate Online onboarding (NEO) Recycling - Waste Upkeep of bins.
 Done Done Done Management At least 1 awareness campaign per year.
 Done Done Not done Educate any new vendors.
-Done No new vendors No new vendors Energy Implement energy efficiency Energy Management - electricity saving (Electricity) Conservation measures and renewable energy initiatives including the installation of solar power panels for renewable energy generation, the use of energy efficient lighting, and the installation of centralised smart air conditioning systems with ethernet control and the digitalisation of manual processes by 2024.
-44% (Solar power initiative) 27% (The pandemic has contributed to the higher saving as students were not on campus.)
-The saving was around 40%, compared to the year 2017, the benchmark year.
-Conserving Water Water management - v - Conserving and Reducing Water Consumption possible and promote water conservation through education campaigns.
+Done No new vendors No new vendors Energy Implement energy efficiency Energy Management - electricity saving (Electricity) Conservation Conserving Water measures and renewable energy initiatives including the installation of solar power panels for renewable energy generation, the use of energy efficient lighting, and the installation of centralised smart air conditioning systems with ethernet control and the digitalisation of manual processes by 2024.
+Reduce water consumption wherever possible and promote water 44% (Solar power initiative) Water management - v 44% 27% (The pandemic has contributed to the higher saving as students were not on campus.) water saving 21% (The pandemic The saving was around 40%, compared to the year 2017, the benchmark year.
+Conserving and Reducing Water Consumption conservation through education campaigns.
 44% 21% (The pandemic has contributed to the higher saving as students were not on campus.)
 Not measured.
 Education - Delivering Training and Research on Sustainability To instill environmental awareness in each campus individual. - - Embedding sustainability components into academic and research programmes, whereby sustainability should be one of the learning outcomes.
 Zero-plastic To achieve zero-plastic (food packaging, where controllable) on campus. - - The cafeteria did not provide plastics every Wednesday.
 QS World University Rankings (Asia) (only applicable to SEGi University) 2020: 54% 2021: 45% 2022: 44%